Ah, the beaches in Greenwich CT:

 Be sure to purchase a pass for each person in your party and a separate pass for your vehicle.

-All Greenwich beaches require passes for non-residents from May 1st until October 31st.
-Passes are $7 per day for visitors, while parking passes (valid for Tod’s Point only) are $35 per day.
-The ferry to Island Beach is an additional $10 for non-residents.
+Passes are $9 per day per person and a parking pass is $40.
 For complete information on all summer beach activities on the various Greenwich beaches, you can visit the Greenwich Parks and Recreation website.

 Non-residents can enjoy free entry to Greenwich Point Park and the other beaches from November 1st to April 30th.

-Greenwich may have the best beaches that are closest to New York City, but that doesn’t mean the rest of the state is devoid of great places to lounge and enjoy the sun.
+Greenwich may have the best beaches close to New York City, but that doesn’t mean the rest of the state is devoid of great places to lounge and enjoy the sun.
+In fact, the whole coastline packs fantastic CT beaches.

 Cove Island Park